andrewribeiroj/HedgehogHyperlinks/README.md

 Just like the blue hedgehog you already know, this one is fast! ;)

-Copy the title of your current tab already with it's hyperlink to your clipboard, ready to paste in any message or conversation you need.
+Copy the title of your current tab already with its hyperlink to your clipboard, ready to paste in any message or conversation you need (which supports Hyperlinks).

 andrew.ribeiro@outlook.com